 Many small businesses overlook email marketing because they don’t want to seem annoying or intrusive, but the reality is if you’re not taking advantage of email marketing, you’re doing a business a disservice.
 Here’s why:

-Over half of the internet’s users check their email before doing anything else online.
 If you want to get someone’s attention, email is one of the best ways to do it.
 We use email for everything; work, bills, and even retail.
 Everyone has an email address; the only challenge is making the people want to receive emails from you.

-It’s more cost-effective than other marketing channels.
 Based on the size of your audience, you may be able to use some email marketing platforms for free.
 Also, most platforms have monthly memberships, meaning that you’re not paying per email you send.
 This means that you can be more strategic and flexible with how many campaigns you send without worrying about changing your budget.

 Pro Tip: Be sure to track how well your campaigns perform and use that to make adjustments and more informed decisions.
 Maybe you’ll come to learn that different link destinations tend to convert better, or that people are more receptive to informational newsletters than promotions.
 Take that kind of information and use it to make your campaigns stronger.